DhruvSrikanth/Monte-Carlo-Ray-Tracing/final-version/README.md

 ![render_serial](../milestone-1/output/output.png)

-# Milestone 1 - Parallel GPU Implementation
+# Final Version - Parallel GPU Implementation

 The purpose of this portion of the project is to develop a parallel, gpu-based algorithm for ray tracing.